-Advanced Ministry Concentration - The student will gain the ability to think and execute skillfully in the field of Strategic Leadership.
+Advanced Ministry Concentration - The student will gain the ability to think and execute skillfully in a selected field of ministry study.
+Concentrations include Applied Biblical Languages, Chaplaincy Studies, Ministry Care and Counseling, Preaching and Teaching, and Strategic Leadership.

 Contextual Ministry Leadership Praxis - Building on the concentration study area, the student will gain skills in contextualized ministry leadership.
 All students take one seminar designed to create increased leadership competency in their particular concentration field.
 This seminar seeks to develop the skills of problem-solving, change management, and decision-making within the context of team leadership in the student's concentration area.